 There are two essential components associated with DTI calculation—the debt service component and the income component.
 The debt service component comprises any of the borrower’s financial obligations, and in this context, the DTI ratio can be divided into two separate ratios: the front-end and back-end ratio.

 The front-end ratio typically incorporates housing expenses, including mortgage payments or rent payments, HOA fees, property taxes, and insurance payments.
-On the other hand, the back-end ratio adds up the rest of the borrower’s debt payments, including car loans, installment loans, credit card debt, child support, student loans, and any other financial obligation assumed by the borrower that imposes a periodical payment.
+On the other hand, the back-end ratio adds up the rest of the borrower’s debt payments, including car loans, installment loans, outstanding bad credit loans, credit card debt, child support, student loans, and any other financial obligation assumed by the borrower that imposes a periodical payment.

 The income component, on the other hand, is understood as the individual’s gross income, which is also known as the pre-tax income.
 No deductions are taken into account for this variable, and the most common sources of income for a person are salaries, bonuses, commissions, rental income, dividends, capital gains, and pension payments, among others.

 Therefore, the formulas to calculate the debt-to-income ratios are:

 DTI (front-end) = Housing Expenses / Gross Income

 DTI (back-end) = (Housing Expenses + Other Debt Service) / Gross Income

 This metric can be calculated by using monthly or annual information, although it is more accurate to use annual information as some of the above expenses occur only once a year, such as property tax payments.

 The Importance of the Debt-to-Income Ratio for Lenders